 If there's one thing we know about modern engineering organizations, it's that every team is different.
 We don't push you into a One Right Way of Working™️, but adapt to your process and learn from how you work.

-If your teams use Jira in a peculiar way, that's not a problem.
+If your teams use Jira in a unique way, that's not a problem.
 We have never seen two teams using Jira the same way, really.
 If teams have different routines or interpretations of kanban, scrum, sprints, retrospectives, etc. we adapt to that.

 Most of our customers are surprised to see just how much unplanned work is not reflected on their roadmap, but is now visible in Swarmia.

 When it comes to data quality, cycle time has a special place in our hearts.
-There are myriads of corner cases to consider.
+There are myriad corner cases to consider.
 We spent long hours discussing it, we've even named a room in our office the "Cycle Time Lounge" (we also have a bike club with the same name 🚴♂️ ).
 Here are just some points we've covered:

-We have been successful at replacing all of our customers' scripts with one tool.
+We've been successful at replacing all of our customers' scripts with one tool.
 Contact us to see if the workflow you have in mind is covered.